autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/generic-calibration.md

 we will need initial calibration for getting accurate and successful calibration results.

-We need a sample bag file for the calibration process which include raw lidar topics and camera topics.
+We need a sample bag file for the calibration process which includes raw lidar topics and camera topics.
 So our tutorial_vehicle's recorded topics should like this:

 <details><summary>ROS 2 Bag example for our calibration process</summary>